 “Y-Yes mother…” the duchess sadly complied.

 Oh boy…I didn’t know they really were enforcing such a stupid way of eating.
 Queen Elizabeth II would surely be embarrassed to witness such manners.
-Not that I’m one to speak about it; I’m not much into royal mannerisms, either.
+Not that I was one to speak about it; I was not much into royal mannerisms, either.
 But for goodness’ sake, Chersean nobility looked like a bunch of uncivilized people on a drunken revelry when they eat.

 They really have stupid customs in this world…

 A fork suddenly flew to my plate.
 Yeah, I kind of expected that, since they ate like barbarians.
 But this was the first time that cutlery fell right onto me.
 Surprised, my eyes quickly fell on Maddie’s direction, in which I presumed the fork came from.

 “Oh, my apologies, Kuro!” she said.

 I was about to let it go, but then I noticed she had a ‘strange’ stare on me.
 It’s as if she’s sending me a signal that she wanted to talk to me, but couldn’t do it in front of the table.